ManuelDrescher/apt_autopatch/README.md

     * Do nothing

 ---
-This script is not complex and you can modify it to your needs
+* This script is not complex and you can modify it to your needs
+* The script can be aborted on every step
 ---

 ## ⚠️ Information